MileHacker Logo

 Skip-the-Line Options

-• Pre-purchase tickets online for popular attractions like the Jacksonville Zoo and Gardens or major museums (Cummer, MOSH) to avoid queues.
+• Pre-purchase e-tickets for famous sights such as the Jacksonville Zoo and Parks or major museums (Cummer, MOSH) to avoid queues.

 • Use mobile ticketing where available.